eclufsc/ophidian/README.md

 ### Compiling dependencies:
 There are a few more binaries we need to compile beforehand that are not suported by any distribution.

-Run the provided script **build_dependencies.sh** located at the source root.
-It will fetch the dependencies sources through the submodules located at `"ophidian_source_root"/3rdparty`, compile and install them.
+Run the provided script **build\_dependencies.sh** located at the source root.
+It will fetch the dependencies sources through the git submodules located at `"ophidian\_source\_root"/3rdparty`, compile and install them.
 ```
-$ bash build_dependencies.sh
+$ bash build\_dependencies.sh
 ```
-All dependencies are now compiled and installed to `"ophidian_source_root"/dependencies`.
+All dependencies are now compiled and installed to `"ophidian\_source\_root"/dependencies`.

 ### Install dependencies on system:
 If you wish to install dependencies on your system run:
 ```
-$ sudo bash build_dependencies.sh --install_to /usr/local
+$ sudo bash build\_dependencies.sh --install_to /usr/local
 ```
 This will install all dependencies to the `/usr/local` directory.

 ### Compiling Ophidian:
-Ophidian uses Cmake as a build system generator, if you are familiar with it you probably know the folowing:
+Ophidian uses Cmake as a build system generator, if you are familiar with it you probably know the following:
 ```
 mkdir build
 cd build
 cmake ..
 make
 ```
-In order to run the unity tests, inside the build directory, execute the folowing:
+In order to run the ophidian unity tests, inside the build directory, execute the folowing:
 ```
 cd test
 ./ophidian_tests
 ```
-> **ps.:** ophidian_tests needs to be executed from the test directory due to the input file's path being hardcoded.
+> **ps.:** ophidian\_tests needs to be executed from the test directory due to the inputfile's path being hardcoded.

 ### Install Ophidian on system:
 If you wish to install Ophidian on your system please make shure your have installed all [dependencies on your system](#install-dependencies-to-system) first then run:
 ```
- $ sudo make install
+ $ sudo make DESTDIR=/usr/local install
 ```
 This will install the Ophidian Library to the `/usr/local` directory.